Why the Distinction Matters: Understanding Neurodivergence and Trauma

 You May Be Asking the Wrong Question

-But this binary thinking can be its own trap.
-It suggests that trauma and neurodivergence are mutually exclusive, or that one is more “valid” than the other.
-In reality, many people experience both and both deserve support without shame.
+This binary thinking can be its own trap.
+It suggests that trauma and neurodivergence are mutually exclusive or that one is more “valid” than the other.
+In reality, many people experience both, and both deserve support without shame.

 Trying to force your experience into a single explanation can delay healing and self-understanding.
 It can also steer therapy away from what’s actually most important: